berylcczhang/TEST/README.md

 * The ability to predict full spectra as well as photometry
 * A vastly larger array of photometric filters, with the ability to add more without needing to alter the source code; there is also wide range of choices for photometric system
+* Fully automated parallelism for computations in multi-processor environments
 * The ability to handle a very wide range of functional forms for the initial mass function, cluster mass function, cluster lifetime function, and star formation history
 * Many sampling methods available for mass-limited sampling
 * The ability to simulate simple stellar populations with finite masses, as well as full star formation histories